Gold snaps 3-day loss, Greek debt fears linger

 | SINGAPORE

-SINGAPORE Gold regained some ground on Wednesday as jewellers in Asia snapped up the metal after prices dropped 2 percent in the previous session, while lingering fears about a possible Greek default sent investors scurrying to buy the dollar.
+SINGAPORE Gold regained some ground on Wednesday as jewellers in Asia snapped up the metal after prices dropped 2 percent in the previous session, but investors were cautious because of lingering fears about a possible Greek default.

-Worries that Greece may not secure a deal with private creditors to cut its debt by the Thursday deadline spurred selling in shares, but pressure on gold was offset by a bounce in the euro and physical offtake.
+Worries that Greece may not secure a deal with private creditors to cut its debt by the Thursday deadline spurred selling in shares, but pressure from the equity market was offset by a bounce in the euro and physical gold offtake.

 Shares in Asia slipped for a third consecutive session on Wednesday as investors grew more risk averse, with uncertainty over Greece's bailout and mounting worries about slowing global economies overshadowing support provided by ample liquidity.

-The euro stood at $1.3141, having struck a three-week low at $1.3101.
-A clutch of Greek pension funds and some foreign investors are still holding back on the bond swap deal, prompting Athens to warn it will force losses on those who do not sign up.
+The euro stood at $1.3112, having struck a three-week low at $1.3101.
+A clutch of Greek pension funds and some foreign investors are still holding back on the bond swap deal, prompting Athens to warn that it will force losses on those who do not sign up.

 "There's bargain-buying.
 Jewellery makers are still buying, but they are not that aggressive.
 Premiums for gold bars are now at $1 to $1.50 because of the purchases," said a dealer in Hong Kong, who offered gold bars at around $1 last week.